-Our Manual Handling Course has been designed by our experts at Browns Safety to minimise injury amongst workers by teaching the proper techniques for lifting or carrying loads at work.
+Our Manual Handling Training Course has been designed by our experts at Browns Safety to minimise injury amongst workers by teaching the proper techniques for lifting or carrying loads at work.
 Manual Handling is amongst the most universal of any of the safety courses we offer here at Browns.
 The risk of injury in lifting and carrying objects is one that’s frequently underestimated, and the skills that candidates will learn are applicable across almost any sector or industry.

 We do have open courses running in Heywood in Lancashire & Brighouse in Yorkshire for single numbers.
 If these areas are suitable, please contact us on 01282 615517.